 The most common mistake is treating tax settings as something you can set once and forget.
 Tax rules change.
 Service areas change.
 Product mix changes.
 If you do not review the settings, small errors can spread through your statements and reports.

-Another mistake is using generic settings that do not match your business.
+Another mistake is leaving generic defaults in place when your business needs something more specific.
 A pool service company has different billing patterns than a retailer or a one-time contractor.
-If you leave the defaults in place, you may charge the wrong amount, misclassify a transaction, or create extra work for your office team.
-The better approach is to tailor the settings to the way you bill and the areas you serve.
+If the settings do not match the way you bill, you may charge the wrong amount, misclassify a transaction, or create extra work for your office team.
+The better approach is to tailor the setup to the services you sell and the areas you serve.

 You should also avoid splitting the workflow across too many tools.
 When billing, routing, payment tracking, and reporting live in separate systems, tax data gets harder to trust.
 A complete platform reduces that friction and makes the numbers easier to manage.